keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 - labs
 - repetition

-The views and opinions w/in this guide are that of the author.
-You may not agree with all the views expressed.
-Feel free to raise a defect/issue/etc whereever you encounter one.

-You will see that the labs are pretty basic in regards to a functional aspect of an operator.
-While the complexity of the labs may increase, the author's hope is that it does in a comprehensible and easy to understand fashion.
+The labs are meant to be pretty basic in regards to a functional aspect of an operator.
+While the complexity of the labs may increase as you move along, the strategy, is that it does in a comprehensible and easy to understand fashion.

 The point is to illustrate, explain, and eventually, have you get to the point of not thinking about language and api semantics, but to get you to focus on what you want to build and what you want your operator to do.